-The cost of calls to 0844 numbers is determined by your telephone provider.
+- All communications are treated in the strictest of confidence.
+Phone charges to 0844 numbers are determined by your telephone provider.
 Please check your contract for charging details.
-The service charge for calls to ME Connect is 7p a minute – from which we receive 3p – plus your provider’s access charge.
+The service charge is 7p a minute – from which the ME Association receives 3p – plus your provider’s access charge.
 Calls from mobiles and other devices can be considerably more expensive than from a landline.

 Please review the information we have provided in the Get Involved section of our website, and contact Helen Hyland, our fundraising manager, if you want to discuss any fundraising ideas or require support for your fundraising event.

 You can reach Helen by telephone (01280 838964), or by email.

 Once you have paid for a leaflet online, you will be sent an email that is your receipt/invoice and also contains a link and password that returns you to our website and allows you to download your leaflet.